rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 firewall-cmd --zone public --add-service http --add-service https firewall-cmd --permanent --zone public --add-service http --add-service https
 ```

-The author has problems with this sort of simplistic `firewalld` rule set.
+The author has problems with this simplistic `firewalld` rule set.
 This rule allows your web services to be open to the world, but is that what you want for a monitoring server?

 This is usually **not** the case.
 If you would like a more granular approach to using `firewalld`, review [this document](../security/firewalld.md) and then make changes to your `firewalld` rules accordingly.